We've raised a $30M Series B to transform Customer Success! Learn more →

 If this opportunity sounds interesting, transitioning from a leadership position in Customer Success may be a promising career move.

 The overarching goal of these two leadership positions is essentially the same: keeping customers happy and loyal.
-However, from this point, the responsibilities of each position diverge in terms of breadth of focus.
+However, from this point, the responsibilities of each position begin to diverge.

 The Role of the VP of Customer Success